-We did not make any acquisition in 2009.
-However, we entered into an agreement in April 2010 to acquire four radiotherapy and diagnostic imaging centers in Hebei Province for RMB60.0 million by acquiring 100% of the equity interest in Tianjin Kangmeng Radiology Equipment Management Co., Ltd.
+We entered into an agreement in April 2010 to acquire four radiotherapy and diagnostic imaging centers in Hebei Province for RMB60.0 million by acquiring 100% of the equity interest in Tianjin Kangmeng Radiology Equipment Management Co., Ltd. The results of operations of Tianjin Kangmeng Radiology Equipment Management Co., Ltd. were consolidated into our results of operation commencing in April 2010.

 In July 2010, we acquired 52% of the equity interest in CCICC for RMB103.2 million from Chang'an Hospital.

-In March 2012, we entered into a purchase agreement through Cyber Medical and Shanghai Medstar to acquire 52% of the equity interest in Chang'an Hospital for a total consideration of approximately RMB248.0 million (US\$39.4 million).
-The consummation of this acquisition will give us effective control over the full capacity of 1,100 beds in Chang'an Hospital.
+In June 2012, we acquired, through Cyber Medical and Shanghai Medstar, 52% of the equity interest in Chang'an Hospital for a total cash consideration of approximately RMB248.8 million (US\$39.9 million), which gave us effective control over the full capacity of 1,100 beds in Chang'an Hospital.
 After this acquisition, we plan to transform Chang'an Hospital into a full-service hospital with a special focus on cancer diagnosis and treatment services.
+The results of operations of Chang'an Hospital were consolidated into our results of operation commencing in the third quarter of 2012.